greendw/AntabGMVA/README.md

 ## Contact Info.
+About the Code
-Daewon Kim (Max-Planck-Institut für Radioastronomie; MPIfR)
+* Daewon Kim (Max-Planck-Institut für Radioastronomie; MPIfR)
-Email: dwkim@mpifr-bonn.mpg.de (or dwkimastro@gmail.com)
+* Email: dwkim@mpifr-bonn.mpg.de (or dwkimastro@gmail.com)

+For GMVA metadata Query
+* ...@...
 GMVA data are processed at the MPIfR correlator in Bonn, Germany.
-Then the correlation team will send the processed GMVA data to PIs with the metadata.
+Then the correlation team will send the processed GMVA data (FITS-IDI) to PIs with the metadata (ANTAB, WX, etc.).
-For metadata query, contact ...